Tips for Portable Antennas

 tying to a vehicle

 If you use a vehicle as an anchor for a guy rope or an antenna, use a drive-on mount for a mast, or run a coax from a station to a mobile antenna mounted on a vehicle, make sure you run the coax through the steering wheel, or otherwise make it difficult for someone to drive off without thinking about the antenna.
-I remember a friend telling of a nice Collins transceiver that did not survive being dragged out of a tent and down the road at the end of a piece of coax.
+A friend tells the story of an expensive transceiver that did not survive being dragged out of a tent and down the road at the end of a length of coax.

 pay attention to your surroundings